 I have lived in Karnataka for a long time.
 I can understand Kannada a bit, but not to the extent to be able to appreciate literature and poetry.
-So I had no clue about who D R Bendre is, till I decided to go and explore Hubli-Dharwad.
+So I had no clue about who D R Bendre is until I decided to go and explore Hubli-Dharwad.
 A friend told me to visit Bendre museum.
 I still assumed it to be a local museum.
 Incidentally, the first place that I saw in Dharwad was Bendre Bhavan or Museum.
 That is where numerous portraits of D R Bendre spoke to me through his piercing eyes – eyes that had the ability to read you like a book.

 Bendre Bhavan, Dharwad – Places to visit near Hubli

 A lady showed me the hall with some small to mid-sized performances and directed me to go upstairs to see the museum.
 This is the first time I was in a museum dedicated to a literary figure.
 It was full of his dramatic portraits, his photographs, and his poetry.
 There were life-size photographs along with his few lines of poetry – each trying to complete the other.
 D R Bendre who wrote under the pen name Ambikatanayadatta lives in this hall through his words, pictures, caricatures, degrees & decorations.

 A poem that struck a cord said: